 5. Signs of Water Damage

-Another very important thing to pay attention to before making an offer for a house in Los Angeles would be any signs of water damage.
+Another very important thing to pay attention to before making an offer for a house in Riverside would be any signs of water damage.
 This is a common problem and can be expensive to put right, especially if there is a resulting mold problem.

 If you see any water stains on ceilings or walls, this should be a red flag.
 Very often, water leaks have been going on for a long time before homeowners address the problem.
 The result is damage that is far more extensive than you can see.
 There may even be structural damage.